Updated May 2020, we might be in lockdown but we can still enjoy a great BBQ. Any text

 Need something sweet adding to the vegan BBQ after munching on these amazing vegan alternatives?
 You can’t go wrong with frozen smoothie ice pops.
 Just mix up your favourite smoothie, put them in an ice lolly mould and pop them in the freezer.
 Alternatively, check out some of the Learner Vegan dessert recipes, there’s enough to keep even the most indulgent sweet-tooth happy.

 Don’t want to make your own dessert?
 Don’t forget that Cornetto and Magnum now have vegan offerings.
 They are delicious!
-Find them at Tesco among other supermarkets.

 But what to wash it all down with?